 If you see someone grabbing a neula, and dunking it into a glass of cava, don’t panic.
 Even in medieval times, it was normal to do so, and it looks like we haven’t changed that much!

 We hope by now that you have a better picture of what to expect if you come to Catalonia during Christmas time and that you’re looking forward to coming here and experiencing it.
-If this guide has been helpful, leave us a comment and explain your Christmas adventures to us!
+If this guide has been helpful, leave us a comment explaining your Christmas adventures to us!

 Are you looking for more Christmas inspiration?